telenovelachuan/shakespear_plays/README.md

 # Feature explorative ideas
+Try to extract info from "PlayerLine" since it's text, as well as other categorical columns like "Play"
 - split ActSceneLine by dot
 - add total number of words for PlayerLine
 - add total number of characters for PlayerLine